Skip to content

 SITE_API_ENDPOINT: https://api.querydoctor.com

-When you provide the endpoint input, the analyzer sends each CI run’s query data to the Query Doctor dashboard.
+When SITE_API_ENDPOINT is set and TOKEN is valid, the analyzer sends each CI run’s query data to the Query Doctor dashboard.
 This enables:

 • Run history — browse all CI runs at /ci, filterable by repo and branch.